eclipse-agents/eclipse-agents/DEVELOPERS.md

 It provides a simple mechanism to contribute MCP Tools and Resources to an MCP server running inside Eclipse.

-Optional access to the underlying [modelcontextprotocol/java-sdk](https://github.com/modelcontextprotocol/java-sdk) elements are available

 Uses [MCP Annotations](https://github.com/spring-ai-community/mcp-annotations) to annotate MCP java contributions.

+These annotations can abstract away the underlying usage of [modelcontextprotocol/java-sdk](https://github.com/modelcontextprotocol/java-sdk), though elements from the sdk are still available.

 Provides a centralized location for users customize Eclipse MCP capabilities and preferences.